 TOPP KIDS Summer Camp is open to school-aged children who have completed grade 3 – 6, as well as youth volunteers (13yr -16yrs old) from outside the program.
 Each age group has a specific set of responsibilities and expectations, but the intention is to find cohesion between everyone in a way that best supports children of all ages.
 Inclusion and privileges of the Leadership Initiative are not guaranteed and depend on participants abiding by the core values of INSPIRE, DEVELOP and LEAD.
 Participation in our Leadership Program can be terminated at any point if children are not adhering to the responsibilities and expectations outlined in their contracts.

-(6-12 years) and is operating this year out of the Acadia Recreation complex!
+(6-12 years) and is operating this year out of the Willow Ridge Community Center!
 We look forward to exploring the wonderful amenities that our new venue provides!
 Our Leadership Initiative is specifically directed to Division 2 children in grades 3-6, as well as volunteers from outside of the program.
 Each age group has a specific set of responsibilities and expectations (outlined above), but the intention is to find cohesion between everyone in a way that best supports children of all ages.